GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

     --member="user:${WHOAMI}" \
     --role=roles/iam.serviceAccountUser
 ```

+(Your user may already have such rights, implicitly or explicitly)

 Now obtain the identity token identifying the Service Account.
 Notice that we
 need to specify the `audience`, in the request for the token.
 The Cloud Function